scm2000/paddleBall/README.md

 If it hits it while going left it moves your paddle further left.

 The game keeps track of the top five high scores.

+INSTALLATION:
+Just copy all the files in this repository to a floppy and run with the floppy in DF0:
+If you want to run it from a hard drive you can copy all the files to a directory there, but then youll have to adjust the paths in the several OPEN statements.

+RUNNING:
+Start AmigaBASIC, then type:
+   run "df0:paddleBall"